 Firstly, the idea of trying to help Blacks and other ethnic minorities by lowering test boundaries, changing societal dialogue to make it “race friendly” and advocating for people to support specifically “Black-owned” businesses, may initially seem to be righting racial injustices, but for many of us, it sets the stage for being profiled in many other ways.

-The profiling now comes from a ‘woke’ class that now assumes because of the colour of an individual’s skin that they know everything about that person.
+The profiling now comes from a ‘woke’ class that now assumes that — because of the colour of an individual’s skin — they know everything about that person.
 That they have a history of oppression, that they’re a victim that’s been trampled on by a ‘white supremacist society’, that they need your help in climbing the social and financial ladder to success, and without your help, WILL ultimately fail.
 This is not the case.
-There is a vast amount of intellectual diversity within the black community and we’re not just some race-focused, hive-minded conglomerate that are all members of the victim class.
+There is a vast amount of intellectual diversity within the black community and we’re not just some race-focused, hive-minded conglomerate that are all members of this new-found victim class.
 Many of us have spent years looking for equality and making things ‘easier’ for us because of the presumption that we’re victims is a twisted form of subordination in its own right.

 Finally, this type of profiling helps reiterate the damaging narrative that insists that the world is far more racist than it is.
 As many blacks still suffer, a vast number are thriving and succeeding and are doing so by not caving to the notion that the world is out to get them or they have a target on their backs.
 Equality will only be achieved when we’re treated like it.
 We are no less capable.
 We are no less responsible for our actions.
 We are not all victims.
 And it’s this flippant tokenism that is also playing its role in restricting the successes of black individuals.